 Camera to be used elsewhere in the game, for example in UI.
-Captures can be created using a fixed set of resolutions, and a finite number of captures are allowed at a time for each resolution.
+Each camera capture instance uses a certain amount of the memory based on the resolution size.
+Creators are free to create whatever combination (mixed resolutions) of camera captures needed up until the budget is fully consumed.
 Creators may wish to explicitly release existing capture instances when they are no longer needed, so that they can create more elsewhere.
 A released capture is no longer valid, and should not be used thereafter.

 |Property Name||Return Type||Description||Tags|

 |Function Name||Return Type||Description||Tags|

 | || ||Recaptures the render using the current camera.||None|

 | || ||Releases the texture resources associated with this capture instance.
 This instance will become invalid and should no longer be used.||None|

 Refresh() to implement a rear-view mirror that appears when the player is using a vehicle.
 For the UI image to look correct, it should have equal width and height, as well as